oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 property (a `TypedModelElement`), which delegates to `evaluateSegment` on the `$Type` attribute (a `QualifiedNamePath`), which delegates to `evaluateSegment` on the property type (a `ModelElement`).

+An empty segment evaluated relative to a model element results in that model element.
 :::

 @$@<Default type of path segment@>@{